ITT Inc.: German subsidiaries in the Nazi period

 On August 3, 1933, Adolf Hitler received Sosthenes Behn (then the CEO of ITTITT) and his German representative, Henry Mann, in one of his first meetings with US businesspeople.
+Subsequently, Sosthenes Behn came into contact with the Keppler's circle of German bankers and businessmen who formed an inner circle of support for Hitler.
+Kurt Baron von Schröder and Emil Heinrich Meyer joined the ITT board, with Schröder becoming a conduit of funds from ITT to Heinrich Himmler's SS organization, according to author Antony C. Sutton, in his book, Wall Street and the Rise of Hitler.

-In his book Wall Street and the Rise of Hitler, Antony C. Sutton claims that ITT subsidiaries made cash payments to SS leader Heinrich Himmler.
+ITT subsidiaries reportedly made cash payments to SS leader Himmler.
 ITT, through its subsidiary C. Lorenz AG, owned 25% of Focke-Wulf, the German aircraft manufacturer and builder of some of the most successful Luftwaffe fighter aircraft.
 In the 1960s, ITT Corporation won $27 million in compensation for damage inflicted on its share of the Focke-Wulf plant by Allied bombing during World War II.
 In addition, Sutton's book uncovers that ITT owned shares of Signalbau AG, Dr. Erich F. Huth (Signalbau Huth), which produced for the German Wehrmacht radar equipment and transceivers in Berlin, Hanover (later the Telefunken factory), and other places.
 While ITT-Focke-Wulf planes were bombing Allied ships and ITT lines were passing information to German submarines, ITT direction-finders were saving other ships from torpedoes.
 The payments to Himmler were noted in a 1946 banking investigation report by the Office of Military Government, United States.

+After merging Federal Telephone and Radio Corporation into ITT Kellogg, in 1940, and combining manufacturing operations, the name again changed to ITT Telecommunications, eventually reverting to ITT Kellogg.
+That year, Hernand Behn, son of ITT's deceased co-founder, was reported as being transferred to Buenos Aires by the company.

 In 1943, ITT became the largest shareholder of Focke-Wulf Flugzeugbau GmbH with 29% and remained so for the duration of the war.
 This was due to Kaffee HAG's share falling to 27% after the death in May of Kaffee HAG chief Dr. Ludwig Roselius.
 OMGUS documents reveal that the role of the HAG conglomerate could not be determined during WWII.